A while back, I was advising a sponsor, and came upon this scenario…

 I know that this will come as a big surprise to some sponsors, but your investment is only a small part of the revenues of many of the properties you sponsor.
 Ticket revenues, merchandise sales, donations, entry fees, and more can outstrip what you pay by multiples.
 I’m not in any way diminishing the value of your sponsorship, but we also have to be realistic.
 A property has to market themselves in a way that they know will maximise all of those other revenues, or they won’t be around for long.
 At best, a sponsor may be piggy-backed on that marketing, but you’re never going to be the feature on call-to-action marketing for ticket sales, for instance, and nor should you be.

 If you do a good job at integrating the sponsorship across your own marketing plan, you’ll achieve all of your marketing goals in a way that will be much more effective for you and your partner, and much more acceptable for the target markets.

 If you think for one second that fans can’t see when a sponsor is being overbearing – when a sponsor is treating the event or team or organisation they love with disrespect – you’re kidding yourself.
 They won’t love you by osmosis, just because they can’t avoid you.
 They’ll hate your brand for diminishing their fan experience, and “fan backlash” is not generally considered to be an ideal brand marketing platform for any brand.

 I have now written and re-written this blog about twenty-five times, because there is so much to say about how sponsors SHOULD be getting their money’s worth from sponsorships.
 But when it comes right down to it, the topic of the blog is really about what not to do.
-If you want more on what you can do to make your sponsorships really work, I suggest starting with this round-up of blogs on the topic of best practice sponsorship leverage: Best of Sponsorship Resources for Sponsors
+If you want more on what you can do to make your sponsorships really work, I suggest starting with this round-up of resources for lots of advice on best practice sponsorship leverage: Best of Sponsorship Resources for Sponsors